padrinoDB/Rpadrino/index.md

 ### Contributing

-Please note that the RPadrino project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+Please note that the Rpadrino project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.